Hsuchein/TinkerModellor/README.md

     location_file , the path to the location_file of the system.

-    *Support:* Amber(.inpcrd),CHARMM(.crd),GROMACS(.gro)
+    *Support:* AMBER(.inpcrd),CHARMM(.crd),GROMACS(.gro)

 - **-t** TOPOLOGY_FILE, **--topology_file** TOPOLOGY_FILE

-    topology_file,the path to location top file of the system.
+    topology_file, the path to the location of the top file of the system.

-    *Support:* Amber(.prmtop),CHARMM(.psf),GROMACS(.top)
+    *Support:* AMBER(.prmtop),CHARMM(.psf),GROMACS(.top)

 - **-o** OUTFILE, **--outfile** OUTFILE

-    out file path , take current paths concat time as default , as './sec_min_hour.xyz' .
+    out file path, take current paths concat time as default, as './sec_min_hour.xyz'.

-    *Format:* tinker(.xyz)
+    *Format:* TINKER(.xyz)

 - **-k** KEEP, **--keep** KEEP

-    *Parmed* will read the input file and then trans it , which will create two temporary file and will be removed automaticly , you can chioce whether to keep it .
+    *Parmed* will read the input file and then transfer it, which will create two temporary files and will be removed automatically, you can choose whether to keep it.

     *Support:* True/False

 - **-p** {AMBER,CHARMM,GROMACS}, **--program** {AMBER,CHARMM,GROMACS}

-    the program you create the system with , default is GROMACS.
+    the program you create the system with, the default is GROMACS.

     *Support:* AMBER/CHARMM/GROMACS